minoseigenheer/SWD-over-USB-C/README.md

  - CC1: Host 22kΩ pull-up to 5V and device 5.1kΩ pull-down = 0.9V
  - CC2: Host 10kΩ pull-up to 5V and device 5.1kΩ pull-down = 1.7V

- First we need OpAmps to boost the CC voltages above the minimum high-state voltage of the AND gate (2V for SN74LVC1G08).
+ First we need two OpAmps to boost the CC voltages above the minimum high-state voltage of the AND gate (2V for SN74LVC1G08).
  The logic AND gate (SN74LVC1G08) checks if CC1 and CC2 are logic one and switches a 4-channel MUX switch (TMUX1511) which connects the SWD lines to the USB-C connector.

  <img src="images/DAM_detection_circuit.png" width="600" alt="SWD over USB-C pinout"/>